Ariana, Kelly, and Addison at Night of the Museums in Vienna.

 Please note: Since Track 2 of the Vienna Program (content courses conducted in English) is a new addition to the curriculum (beginning in fall 2013), the College reserves the right to cancel this track if there is not adequate enrollment to sustain a full class.

-MLGR 101 Elementary German language in August (4 credits)
+Beginning German language course in August (3 credits)

 During the regular semester:

-MDLA/POLS 373 Politics of European Integration (4 credits; GP)
+MLGR/POLS 373 Politics of European Integration (4 credits; GP), taught in English

 Students on both tracks take together, taught in English: